BRENTWOOD BUSINESS AWARDS APPLICATION ADVICE

 Gather up your evidence

 Think carefully about how you can back up your claims and look at both the qualitative and quantitative statistics you could use.
-Customer testimonials can have great impact, so ask a few of your friendliest clients for a couple of sentences about your business, project or apprentice you’re entering for the award.
+Customer testimonials can have great impact, so ask a few of your friendliest clients for a couple of sentences about your business you’re entering for the award.

 Give yourself plenty of time

 In our experience a good award entry can take a week or more to put together.
 Allow enough time for your fact-finding, creating several drafts of your answers, asking a few different people to review your entry, and getting it signed off.